DevCycleHQ/devcycle-docs/docs/sdk/features/custom-domains.md

 ## Overview

 When using client-side SDKs, particularly web client SDKs there is the potential for Ad Blockers and browser privacy features to block requests and third-party cookies.
 Custom Domains with DevCycle ensures all cookies and requests used are first-party and will not be blocked by ensuring requests are sent through your recognized domain.
-A DNS CNAME needs to be created in order to leverage this feature.
+A DNS CNAME needs to be created to leverage this feature.

 :::info